cjtu/moonpies/README.md

 ![](./figs/ensemble_example.png){ width=80% }

-The above model outputs were run for the lunar South Pole in Cannon mode which closely reproduces the Cannon et al. (2020) model:
+The above model outputs were run for the lunar South Pole in Cannon mode which closely reproduces Figure S3 from Cannon et al. (2020):

 ![](./figs/cannon_etal_2020_fig_s3.png){ width=90% }